-One is also resident if he/she owns housing that supposes the intention to maintain it and to occupy like habitual residence.
+One is also a resident if he/she owns housing that supposes the intention to maintain it and to occupy it like a habitual residence.

 In the event of a conflict in the definition of the tax residence, the taxpayer must take into account the criteria for its definition in the Double Taxation Agreement signed between Portugal and the country of residence.

 Consequently, for a taxpayer who is a tax resident in Portugal, the Personal Income Tax, IRS, will be levied on his or her worldwide income.
 The IRS tax rate can go up to 48%.